Veriff/veriff-sample-ios/README.md

 ### 2.4 Handling result codes form SDK

 Veriff SDK returns a number of result codes, that application can handle.
+Implement `VeriffDelegate` and assign it to delegate property of `Veriff` instance.

 Example:
 ```swift